markekraus/CheatPowersSkyrimSEMod/README.md

 ## User Guide

 The cheat powers will be automatically added to your powers list.
 Magicka > Powers.
-Equip the desried power, use the power/shout button.
+Equip the desired power, use the power/shout button.

 ## Compatibility